FYS1120 – Electromagnetism

 The first lecture is mandatory.
 If you are unable to attend, the Department of Physics has to be informed no later than the same day (e-mail firstname.lastname@example.org), or else you will lose your place in the course.

-The course extends over a full semester with 10 hours of teaching per week.
-2 double lecturehours, 2 hours of groupteaching, 2 hours of oracle and 2 hours of guidance for the computational essay.
+The course extends over a full semester with 10 hours of teaching per week:

-Participation in at least 75% of the group teachings will exempt you from one of the four mandatory assigments.
+Participation in at least 75% of the group teachings will exempt you from one of the four mandatory assignments.

-Participation in both the initial and final mapping test will exempt you from one of the four mandatory assignments.
+Participation in both the initial and final mapping tests will exempt you from one of the four mandatory assignments.

 Regulations for mandatory assignments can be found here.

-To attend mandatory laboratory classes it is required that the following courses must be taken earlier than the first compulsory laboratory in FYS1120:
+To attend mandatory laboratory classes, the following courses must be passed before the first compulsory laboratory in FYS1120:

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.

-- Written digital midterm exam (3 hours) that counts 25% of the final grade.
+- Written midterm exam, 3 hours, which counts 25% towards the final grade

 Examination support material